ABSanthosh/react-quizlet-flashcard/README.md

 }
 ```

-## 📚 Documentation
+## Documentation

-Visit [react-quizlet-flashcard.vercel.app](https://react-quizlet-flashcard.vercel.app/) for detailed documentation, including:
+Visit [react-quizlet-flashcard.vercel.app]() for detailed documentation, including:

 - Props for `Flashcard` and `FlashcardArray` components.
 - Usage of `useFlashcard` and `useFlashcardArray` hooks.
 - Customization options and accessibility features.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Check out the [issues page](https://github.com/ABSanthosh/react-quizlet-flashcard/issues) on GitHub to report bugs or suggest features.
 Give us a ⭐️ if you find this project helpful!

-## 📝 License
+## License

 This project is licensed under the MIT License.

 ## TODO

-- [x] Flashcard array needs a new feature to delete and add cards dynamically.
+- [ ] Flashcard array needs a new feature to delete and add cards dynamically.
 That should also update the `cardsInDisplay` state and current card index.
-- [ ] When cycle is enabled after the array was initialized, at the start of the flashcard array (1/7), it breaks.
+- [x] When cycle is enabled after the array was initialized, at the start of the flashcard array (1/7), it breaks.
+- [x] Write the component with typescript.
+- [ ] Write Unit tests.
+- [x] More finer control.
+- [x] Write the styles with Sass